-At the last in-person writing conference I attended before the COVID-19 pandemic shut everything down, I saw that same earth-shaking epiphany light up another young writer’s face in a way that made me catch my breath.
-He was one of those folks I look for, when I scan the audience—dark-skinned, with hair as thick and full and black as night.
-His manner, when he introduced himself to me after my panel was finished, was unassuming, polite, in perfect English.
+At the last in-person writing conference I attended before the COVID-19 pandemic shut everything down, I saw that same earthshaking epiphany light up another young writer’s face in a way that made me catch my breath.
+He was one of those folks I look for, when I scan the audience: dark-skinned, with hair as thick and rich and black as calligraphy ink.
+His manner, when he introduced himself to me after my panel was finished, was unassuming, polite, in that “perfect English” that some folks like to “compliment” us for.
 He looked about college-aged, a kid who didn’t look white enough to brazen his way through the world with the swagger that his paler peers assume as their birthright.

 We got the niceties out of the way, and then his previously stolid expression melted into dynamic energy.